markstanl/github-readme-philosophical-quotes/README.md

 </p>

 ### Daily Quote
-If you would rather only have the quote generate daily, you can use the daily_quote parameter.
+If you would rather only have the quote generated daily, you can use the daily_quote parameter.
 This will only generate a new quote once per day.
-The daily_quote parameter is case-insensitive.
+The daily_quote parameter is boolean, any value works for an input

 ### Specific Quote
 If you would like to generate a specific quote, you can use the quote parameter.
 Simply put in the quote you would like to generate.
-The quote parameter is case-insensitive, and will find a match if you type in the start of the quote, and it is unique, but _must_ start with a quotation mark.
+The quote parameter is case-insensitive and will find a match if you type in the start of the quote, and it is unique, but _must_ start with a quotation mark.

 | Request                                            | Status             | Description                                                                                                                                                    |